Applies to England

 The independent appeals panel

 They make the decision on whether to uphold or dismiss your appeal.
-There are usually 3 people on the panel.
+There are usually 3 people on the panel, which will include a chair and at least 2 other panel members.

 If the panel upholds your appeal the admission authority must offer your child a place at the school.
 If the panel does not uphold your appeal, then the admission authority will not offer your child a place at the school.